Systems Thinking Explained Simply

 A system is a set of interconnected elements, referred to as agents, that interact with eachother towards a common goal, referred to as function.

-The interconnections in systems operate through the flow of information.
+It must therefore consist of three things: elements, interconnections and a function.
+Interconnections operate through the flow of information.
 Information holds systems together and plays a fundamental role in determining how they operate.

 Stocks, Flows & Dynamic Equilibrium